beefe/react-native-picker/README.md

 - `Android`

-On `Android` platform, variable devices has so many different screen resolution that we can not give a specific point number to all of them.
-So wheels will rendered with width weight which is something like `flex` in `react-native`.
+On `Android` platform, variable devices have so many different screen resolution that we can not give a specific point number to all of them.
+So wheels will be rendered with width weight which is something like `flex` in `react-native`.
 All you need to do is giving a proportion to each wheel of `pickerData`.
 If the length of `wheelFlex` array is less than the pickerData's, the unspecific wheel will be regarded as `0` weight *(i.e. will not display)*.

 ```javascript
 	pickerData = [['12月31日 周五'], ['上午'], ['5'], ['00']],